Richard J. Schonberger

 Keynote, 15th Annual IEMS Conference, Cocoa Beach, FL, Mar.
 9, 2009

-Professional Development Meeting, Western Washington APICS, Bellingham, WA, Nov.
+Professional Development Meeting, APICS Bellingham, WA, & Western Washington Univ. student chapter, Nov.
 5, 08

 Keynote, Lean Accounting Summit 2008, Las Vegas, Sept.
 18, 08